Online Fair Allocation of Perishable Resources: Achieving the Optimal Trade-Off Via Perishing-Aware Guardrails

 \cref{thm:geometric_perishing} establishes that, in the worst case, $\underline{X}$ decays {\it linearly} in the rate $p$ at which goods spoil.
 This highlights the extent to which the commonly used (and practically pessimistic) geometric model limits both the kinds of perishable goods selected before allocation, as well as the rate at which a decision-maker can allocate goods.
 Letting $p = T^{-(1+\alpha)}$, $\alpha \in (0,1)$, \cref{thm:geometric_perishing} implies that $\dperish$ is on the order of $T^{-\alpha}$.
-Alternatively, if a decision-maker wants no more than $T^{-\alpha}$ loss relative to the proportional allocation, \cref{thm:geometric_perishing} provides an upper bound of $T^{-(1+\alpha)}$ on the (exogenous) rate at which goods spoil.
+Alternatively, if a decision-maker wants no more than $T^{-\alpha}$ loss relative to the proportional allocation, \cref{thm:geometric_perishing} provides an upper bound of $T^{-(1+\alpha)}$ on $p$.